Rubbish

 [End of March 179-]

-:: In the morning, Victor must decide what to do about Dezideriu and his family.
+:: Tucked under the awning during yet another spring storm, Rebeka and Laszlo finally talk about the largest obstacles in their plans.
 Part of the “Lost Son” story arc in the Frankenstein’s Family universe. ::

 Read more... )